-Ella is a Service Designer with a particular interest in using service design to achieve social justice for vulnerable groups: she believes that service design can be transformative in offering hope to those who face tough challenges in life.
+Ella is a Senior Service Design Consultant with a particular interest in using service design to achieve social justice for vulnerable groups: she believes that service design can be transformative in offering hope to those who face tough challenges in life.

 Ella is working on Better Endings – a year-long programme that is creating new solutions for end of life care in Lambeth and Southwark.
 She is currently developing a new service for carers who are supporting people at the end of life, looking at ways of building resilience and emotional well-being through coaching.
 She is also working to transform children’s services in Wigan by implementing a new model that creates a wraparound service for young people using an asset-based approach.